 I could not believe it.
 I did not have words so the tears flowed.
 I immediately booked a flight home to be with the family.
 As more details emerged, I learned that you had committed suicide.
 It was not your first attempt.
 I was so confused and have been in therapy for the last 4 years to manage my mental health and cope with my grief and my guilt.

 I am ashamed that I let my pride and ego get in the way of our relationship.
 It had been several years since we'd had a real conversation.
 I was immature, prideful and I was so angry with you for reasons that seem inconsequential now.
 I would give anything to be able to speak to you and apologize for my behavior.

 The purpose of this letter is to show the world how amazing you were and to share the ways in which I intend to honor your memory and your legacy.

-I've established the Barbara Goss-Gonzalez Memorial Scholarship Fund to empower ambitious moms in Greater Racine to pursue their educational and career goals.
+I've established the Barbara Goss-Gonzalez Memorial Scholarship Fund to empower ambitious moms to pursue their educational and career goals.
 Thanks to your vision, coaching, guidance and tough love, I have done well and created the life I dreamed about as a child growing up in poverty in Racine, Wisconsin.
-I am investing my own money to launch this fund which will award two $5,000 scholarships annually to women from Racine who have at least one child and are pursuing higher education.
+I am investing my own money to launch this fund which will award scholarships annually to women who have at least one child and are pursuing higher education.